tangsinglun/Income-And-Expenditure-Forecast/README.md

 ## INDONESIAN People have no Contribution to the Human Man kind.
 ## That is why not for you!!!

+## WE DON'T NEED WORKERS LIKE WE DON'T NEED DOGS ON THE STREET.

 # Income Forecast - Your Personal Finance Organizer

 ## OverView